Guinness World Records: Ethical and safety issues

 As of 2011, it is required in the guidelines of all "large food" type records that the item be fully edible, and distributed to the public for consumption, to prevent food wastage.
 Chain letters are also not allowed: "Guinness World Records does not accept any records relating to chain letters, sent by post or e-mail."
+After Roger Guy English set the record for sleeplessness in 1974, the category was discontinued for being too dangerous.
 At the request of the U.S. Mint, in 1984, the book stopped accepting claims of large hoardings of pennies or other currency.
 Environmentally unfriendly records (such as the releasing of sky lanterns and party balloons) are no longer accepted or monitored, in addition to records relating to tobacco or cannabis consumption or preparation.

+In 2024, Guinness World Records was accused of laundering the reputation of the oppressive governments as it set world records for the UAE's police forces and Egypt's military.
+By 2024, the UAE achieved 526 records, of which 21 were credited to the Emirates' police force.
+Matthew Hedges, a British academic who was forced to sign a false confession, asked the records body to take down the Abu Dhabi police department's certificate for "most signatures on a scroll", along with other such titles.
+Concerns were also raised around the activities around Egypt, which moved from 22 records to 110 within a decade until 2024.
+James Lynch, co-founder of FairSquare, said the records were legitimising Abdel Fattah el-Sisi's regime.
+The Guinness World Records stated that its record titles "cannot be purchased".

+Guinness World Records has been accused of romanticising diseases, such as Grave's Disease and Pica.

 Difficulty in defining records

 For some potential categories, Guinness World Records has declined to list some records that are too difficult or impossible to determine.
 For example, its website states: "We do not accept any claims for beauty as it is not objectively measurable."

-However, other categories of human skill relating to measurable speed such as "Worlds Fastest Clapper" were instated.
-On 27 July 2010, Connor May (NSW, Australia) set the record for claps, with 743 in 1 minute.

-On 10 December 2010, Guinness World Records stopped accepting submissions for the "dreadlock" category after investigation of its first and only female title holder, Asha Mandela, determining it was impossible to judge this record accurately.
+On 10 December 2010, Guinness World Records stopped accepting submissions for the "dreadlock" category after an investigation of its first and only female title holder, Asha Mandela, determining it was impossible to judge this record accurately.